calija/my-solana-dapp/README.md

 ```bash
    NEXT_RPC_URL=https://mainnet.helius-rpc.com/?api-key=<YOUR-API-KEY>
 ```

-Replace <YOUR-API-KEY> with your actual API key.
+Replace <YOUR-API-KEY> with the actual API key provided by [Helius RPC](https://www.helius.dev/).
+It is required to create an account and obtain a key from Helius, as the app specifically uses their RPC service

 6. Run the development server: